-Luiz joined AlmapBBDO as an Art Director 19 years ago and is now Partner and General Creative Director.
+Luiz joined AlmapBBDO as an Art Director over 19 years ago and is now Partner and General Creative Director.
 It's no coincidence that in 2010, the Gunn Report listed AlmapBBDO as the most awarded agency in the world.

 We asked Luiz about his work as an Art Director, his relationship with photographers, and how AlmapBBDO maintain such a consistently high quality output, with photography at its heart.
 Take a look at some of the best examples of Luiz Sanches art direction campains below, and then, submit your own into the D&AD Professional Awards.

 Everyone says ‘print is dying’.
 Paper is dying, but the image isn’t.Luiz Sanches:

 In Brazil we have a tradition of photography in advertising, especially in print.
 With historically low literacy, print was somewhere we could synthesise a whole idea into something that didn’t just depend on language.
 So, every Art Director here is trying to be impactful with just one image.